-Black and Hispanic residents of the region are over-represented in the households that received RAFT from Metro Housing .
+Black and Hispanic residents of the region are over-represented in the households that received RAFT from Metro Housing.
 More than 70 percent of the households that received RAFT in the City of Boston in FY20 had a Black head of household.
-According to U.S. Census American Community Survey 5-year data from 2018, 29 percent of Boston residents are Black.
+According to the U.S. Census American Community Survey 5-year data from 2018, 29 percent of Boston residents are Black.
 Almost 32 percent of heads of households that received RAFT in Boston were Hispanic; approximately 20 percent of Boston residents are Hispanic.

 While Black and Hispanic residents of the region have much higher rates of poverty than residents of other races, it is not clear that this explains the racial demographics of households that received RAFT in the region.
-Asian residents of Boston have rates of poverty that are higher than Black Boston residents, yet Asians are under-represented in the households that received RAFT.
+Asian residents of Boston have rates of poverty that are higher than Black Boston residents, yet Asians are underTABLE 5: Race and Ethnicity of Heads of Households, FY20 represented in the households that received RAFT.
 More research could shed light on the association between the race of RAFT recipients and persistent patterns of racial segregation in greater Boston.